 Salut Backwaren on Schlesisches Tor feeds a constant crowd of party-goers day and night.
 Its selection includes fresh baklava and an array of cookies.
 The only drawback?
 No inside seating means you’ll be taking your treats to go.

 - Salut Backwaren, Schlesische Str.
-1
+1, details

 Şengüloğlu Baklava: Turkish specialties since 1984